-Each athlete is required to wear a shirt with a contrasting number centred on the front and the back.
-Numbersmust be in solid font.
+Each athlete is required to wear a shirt with a contrasting number centered on the front and/or the back as noted by discipline below.
+Numbers must be in solid font.
 Each athlete's uniform shirt must be numbered identically on the front and back and no duplicate numbers shall be permitted on the same team.
 Numbers on shirts should be clearly contrasting with the main shirt color to ensure athletes can be easily identified during the game.
-If a team wears a patterned shirt the numbers must be superimposed on a solid, clearly contrasting color block background.
+If a team wears a patterned shirt, the numbers must be superimposed on a solid, clearly contrasting color block background.

-For Men's Disciplines - Numbers must be a solid block font.
-Numbers on the center front of the shirt must be at least 8 inches (20cm) tall, and numbers on the center back must be at least 10 inches (25cm) tall.
+Men's Field Discipline - Numbers must be a solid block font.
+Numbers on the center front of the shirt must be at least 20 cm (8 inches) tall, and the numbers on the center back of the shirt must be at least 25 cm (10 inches) tall.

-For Women's Disciplines - Numbers must be a solid block font.
-Numbers on the center front of the shirt must be at least 6 inches (15cm) tall, and numbers on the center back of the shirt must be at least 8 inches (20cm) tall.
+Women's Field Discipline - Numbers must be a solid block font.
+Numbers on the center front of the shirt must be at least 15 cm (6 inches) tall, and numbers on the center back of the shirt must be at least 20 cm (8 inches) tall.